dennyhollick/castlebuilder-aeq/readme.md

 6. Empty arrays will return an error
 7. Peak: A series of the same integer, or single integer where the integer before is lower, and the integer after lower. `[1,2,1]` <- 2 is a peak.
 8. Valley: A series of the same integer, or single integer where the integer before and after is higher `[1,0,1]` <- 0 is a valley

+Because this is a simple program, using mocha might be overkill - I created my own tests just to keep it simple.
+Comment or uncomment the forEach at the end of `castles.js` to run/disable the tests I created.

 ## Initialization